opencog/sensory/DesignNotes-D.md

 * Clear up the connector sex semantics.
 It's messy, right now.
   Clear up flow data types, they're wonky: either strings or `ItemNode`s or whatever.
 String processing is biting us in the butt.

+* The xterm demo creates hookups of streams running in inf loops, because `OutputStrem::do_write_out()` enters an inf loop when the source is a stream.
+The IRC demo does not run in an inf loop, because, after all the filtering, the code does not realize that there is a stream source at the far end, and as a result, each I/O has to be single-stepped.
+So which is it: automatic info loop, or single-stepping?